-- Don't even attempt to cross it if heavy rainfall is expected in the area.
+- Don't attempt to cross it if heavy rainfall is expected in the area.

-- Expect to get your shoes wet crossing the creeks even in normal conditions.
+- Expect to get your footwear wet crossing the creeks, even in normal conditions.

 2nd leg: Gheerulla Bluff to Thilba Thalba walkers’ camp

-The walk along the ridge through dry, scribbly gum forest offers views over the Mary Valley to Kenilworth, Conondale Range, Gympie and north to the Cooloola sandblow.
+Details: Walk along the ridge through dry, scribbly gum forest that offers views over the Mary Valley to Kenilworth, Conondale Range, Gympie and north to the Cooloola sand blow.

-Shorter option: Thilba Thalba walkers' camp to Mapleton Forest Road 13.7km one way.
-Allow 8hrs.
+OR a shorter option: Thilba Thalba walkers' camp to Mapleton Forest Road—13.7km one way (allow 8hr)

 1st leg: Thilba Thalba walkers’ camp to Gheerulla Falls

-The wide natural surface of this track section follows easy grades over dry woodland ridges and moister forests of the valley heads.
-You'll see brilliant views of the Gheerulla Valley and beyond.
+Details: The wide natural surface of this track section follows easy grades over dry woodland ridges and moister forests of the valley heads.
+You'll see brilliant views of the Gheerulla valley and beyond.
 The legacy of logging and land clearing is evident along the track.

 Keep following the ridgeline.
-The track takes you to Delicia Road.
-Cross over and head east along the fence line which follows the cutting of the original Pioneers’ road, known locally as the Hindu Track.
+The track takes you along a section of Delicia Road.
+Cross over the road and head east along the fence-line track which follows the cutting of the original pioneers’ road, known locally as the Hindu Track.

 2nd leg: Gheerulla Falls to Delicia Road entrance